xSardine/AMQ-Artists-DB/backEnd/README.md

 - Expand Library from AMQ: <https://animemusicquiz.com/>
 - MugiBotDatabase: Data collected from in game as well as Ranked pastebins. <https://github.com/CarrC2021/MugiBot>
-- Data collected by Husa when playing with the S/A script on AMQ (mainly for getting romaji names)

 Then enhanced automatically/semi-automatically/manually: